-The ISCD Pediatric Official Positions advise that for a given patient with chronic illness, the clinician must consider the need for a bone density evaluation, including both the duration and severity of the chronic illness, and/or frequency and nature of fractures, if any.
-Patients who have underlying diseases that affect the skeleton "should have DXA of spine and total body less head (TBLH) BMC and areal BMD measured at presentation, when technically feasible."
-Children and adolescents with IBD represent a risk group for low bone density because of skeletal losses associated with both CD and ulcerative colitis.
+The ISCD Pediatric Position Statement advises that for a given patient suffering from a chronic illness, the clinician must consider the need for a BMD evaluation, including both the duration and severity of the chronic illness, and/or frequency and nature of fractures if any.
+Patients who have underlying diseases that affect the skeleton "should have spine and total body less head (TBLH) bone mineral content (BMC) and areal BMD measured via DXA at presentation, when technically feasible".
+Children and adolescents with IBD represent a "risk group" for low BMD because of skeletal losses associated with both CD and ulcerative colitis (UC).

-According to this statement, all children with IBD who can comfortably lie on a cushioned table for 15 to 20 minutes should have a DXA scan.
+According to this statement, all children with IBD who can comfortably lay on a cushioned table for 15-20 min should have a DXA scan.
 DXA should be performed in instruments loaded with updated pediatric software and interpreted by professionals familiar with pediatric reference data after appropriate adjustments for height.
-The position statement warns that "therapeutic interventions should not be instituted on the basis of a single DXA measurement."
+The Position Statement warns that "therapeutic interventions should not be instituted on the basis of a single DXA measurement."